Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 title: Migrating From UNet to MLAPI
 ---

-This guide is intended to provide a step-by-step guide to migrating your project from UNet to MLAPI.
+Use this step-by-step guide to migrate your project from UNet to MLAPI.
 Sample code is provided as available.
 We also recommend reviewing the latest [MLAPI Release Notes](../release-notes/index.md).

 :::note
 If you need help, contact us in the [Unity MLAPI Discord](https://discord.gg/buMxnnPvTb).
 :::

-## Current Limitations
+## Current limitations

+Review the following limitations for upgrade and migrations from previous versions of MLAPI to Unity MLAPI:

-- `CommandAttribute` → `ServerRPCAttribute` and `ClientRPCAttribute` → `ClientRPCAttribute` naming constraints may cause issues (UNet tended to prefix methods with `Cmd` or `Rpc`, MLAPI requires postfix.
-Means either complicated multi-line regex find/replace, or a ton of manual effort
+- Naming constraints may cause issues.
+UNet prefixed methods with `Cmd` or `Rpc`.
+MLAPI requires postfix.
+This may require either complicated multi-line regex to find and replace, or manual updates.
+For example, `CommandAttribute` has been renamed `ServerRPCAttribute` and `ClientRPCAttribute` has been renamed `ClientRPCAttribute`.
-- Errors about RPC postfix naming pattern do not show up in IDE.
+- Errors for RPC postfix naming patterns do not show in your IDE.
-- MLAPI RPCs do not support arrays yet
+- MLAPI RPCs do not support arrays yet.
-- Client & Server have separate representations in UNet.
-There's a number of callbacks in UNet that don't exist for MLAPI
+- Client and Server have separate representations in UNet.
+UNet has a number of callbacks that do not exist for MLAPI.
-- Prefabs need to be added to the prefab registration list for MLAPI
+- Prefabs need to be added to the prefab registration list for MLAPI.
-- Connection callbacks do not happen in single player / host mode
+- Connection callbacks do not happen in single player or host mode.
-- Matchmaking
+- Matchmaking is not available in MLAPI at this time.

-## Backup
+## Backup your project

 It is recommended that you back up your project before proceeding with the migration.
+For example:

+* Create a copy of your entire project folder.
+* Use source control software, like Git.

 ## Install MLAPI and restart Unity

 See [Installation](installation.md) for more information.

-## Invoking
+## Update Invoking

 Invoking in the MLAPI is done by calling the `Invoke` method on the `NetworkBehaviour` instead of calling the method directly like in UNet.

 See [NetworkBehaviour](../mlapi-basics/networkbehaviour.md) for more information.